glesica/missing-course/README.md

 # The Missing Course

-A [University of Montana](https://umt.edu) course about helpful software development tools and techniques based on [The Missing Semester](https://missing.csail.mit.edu).
+A [University of Montana](https://umt.edu) course covering helpful software development tools and techniques based on [The Missing Semester](https://missing.csail.mit.edu).